Is this a Genuine Cuban Cigar?

 These are supplementary stickers applied diagonally and below the DOP sticker.

-Union & Warranty seals have been applied to Cuban cigar boxes from 1889 to the present.
+Union and Warranty seals have been applied to Cuban cigar boxes from 1889 to the present.
 Check that the correct warranty seal is used in relation to the box date.

 The current seal has a bar code that can be checked for authenticity on the Habanos SA website.
 The previous seal had a red serial number that can be used to ascertain the approximate release date.

-In addition all seals need to be corrected located on the box and the fold of the seal should be through the centre of the coat of arms.
+In addition all seals should be correctly located on the box and the fold of the seal should be through the centre of the coat of arms (although poorly placed seals are a common packaging error).

 Logo and Duty Paid Stickers